 I strongly believe the relationship between the Therapist and the client is the key to success, it's important to work with someone you feel comfortable with and able to connect to.
 In the ten years I have practiced I feel truly humbled every time a person shares their experiences with me.
 I have the Postgraduate Diploma in Integrative Clinical Counselling Supervision and can offer 1:1 or group Supervision to Counsellors, Psychotherapists, keyworkers, charity workers, support staff, nurses and teachers.

 I offer a free Counselling assessment so you can meet me in person and check it feels like I'm the right person for you to work with.
-I practice in a log cabin at my home, which creates the perfect environment for the Therapy.
+I practice in a converted garage at my home, creating a private safe space for the work.

 I am qualified, experienced and able to work with the following issues: